๐ŸฆพBiomedical Engineering I

 Biocompatibility

-• No adverse immune response is the minimum threshold—scaffolds must not trigger chronic inflammation or fibrous encapsulation
+• No adverse immune response is the minimum threshold.
+Scaffolds must not trigger chronic inflammation or fibrous encapsulation (where the body walls off the implant in scar tissue, preventing integration).

 • Cytocompatibility goes further, requiring that materials actively support cell survival, attachment, and normal function

-• Testing hierarchy moves from in vitro cytotoxicity to in vivo implantation studies to clinical trials
+• Testing hierarchy moves from in vitro cytotoxicity assays to in vivo implantation studies in animal models to human clinical trials

 Biodegradability

-• Controlled degradation means predictable breakdown through hydrolysis, enzymatic activity, or both mechanisms
+• Controlled degradation means predictable breakdown through hydrolysis (water-driven chemical cleavage), enzymatic activity, or both

-• Degradation products must be non-toxic and clearable—lactic acid from PLA enters normal metabolic pathways
+• Degradation products must be non-toxic and clearable.
+Lactic acid from PLA, for instance, enters normal metabolic pathways and is processed by the body without issue at moderate concentrations.

-• Rate matching is tissue-specific: skin regenerates in weeks, bone in months, cartilage may need years of support
+• Rate matching is tissue-specific: skin regenerates in weeks, bone in months, and cartilage may need years of support due to its avascular nature and slow turnover

 Porosity

-• Pore size determines which cells can infiltrate—typically 100-500 μm for bone, smaller for soft tissues
+• Pore size determines which cells can infiltrate.
+Bone tissue engineering typically requires 100-500 ฮผm pores; soft tissues generally use smaller pores.

-• Porosity percentage affects mechanical strength inversely—highly porous scaffolds are weaker but better for cell infiltration
+• Porosity percentage affects mechanical strength inversely.
+Highly porous scaffolds are weaker but better for cell infiltration.
+This is the central trade-off in scaffold design.

 Mechanical Properties: Matching Tissue Demands